verbb/snipcart/docs/setup/front-end.md

 ## Buy Button

-Set up your Craft Elements to store product details, then add _Buy_ buttons to your templates:
+If you're using the included _Product Details_ field or you defined custom fields for product information (see [Configuring Products](/setup/products.md)), you can easily add _Buy_ buttons to your templates:

 ```twig
 {# Buy Now #}